 1 Samuel 25:24-31

 Unfortunately, it is in the discussion of this episode that the same dehumanizing view of the text in Covenant and Creation emerged.
 Lozovyy repeatedly claims Abigail is an intercessrix, as her prayers cause the LORD to save David’s life.
 But within the text, how we do know this?
-Only because David says it, and David (until the death of his first son) consistently says whatever is either in his own interest, or in his interest that the hearer believe.
+Only because David says it, and David (until the death of his first son) consistently says whatever is either in his own interest or in his interest that the hearer believes.
 Abigail may have been an intercessrix, but the Book of Samuel (which like the Gospel of John dwells on the hidden nature of divine works) but by taking all of David’s words at face value, the reality that David was a human is lost.

-Also, like Dumbrell, Lozovyy seems to reject Dual Causation, the Biblical pattern of identying an important act as the work of God mediated through or occurring alongside human hands.
+Also, like Dumbrell, Lozovyy seems to reject Dual Causation, the Biblical pattern of identifying an important act as the work of God mediated through or occurring alongside human hands.
 The fall of Jericho, for instance, involved a worship service with trumpets, but also spies.
 And as to the resolution of Nabal’s story…

 About ten days later, the Lord struck Nabal and he died.